thewyveo/Mini-Projects/README.md

 <code>
-├── encoder-decoder: a script to encode or decode a given text based on a set keyword ├── image: contains two scripts, one to resize an image and one to pixelate an image ├── montecarlo: a script to estimate digits of pi using the monte carlo approximation method ├── nqueens: a genetic algorithm to optimize/solve the n-queens problem ├── password-generator: a script to generate a password based on customizable parameters
+├── encoder-decoder: a script to encode or decode a given text based on a set keyword ├── image: contains scripts for image manipulation
+│   ├── resizer: resizes an image to a given dimension │   ├── pixelator: pixelates an image
+│   └── color-palette: extracts a color palette from an image via k-means clustering ├── montecarlo: a script to estimate digits of pi using the monte carlo approximation method ├── nqueens: a genetic algorithm to optimize/solve the n-queens problem ├── password-generator: a script to generate a password based on customizable parameters